mzufferey/omics/reading_notes/methods_grns_reading_notes.md

-Causal network (CN) analysis was performed with the Inge- nuity Pathway Analysis method ((IPA®,
+Causal network (CN) analysis was performed with the Ingenuity Pathway Analysis method ((IPA®,